Skip to main content

 Column Header Tiles (Top Row)

-• The column header tiles represent the high-level project stages or phases, such as:
+• The column header tiles represent the high-level project stages, such as:

 • Pre-Design